ZeroOne3010/yetanotherhueapi/README.md

 contains methods for getting temperature sensors, presence sensors (i.e. motion sensors and geofence sensors), daylight sensors, and ambient light sensors.

-### Searching for new lights and adding them into rooms (coming up in version 2.6.0!)
+### Searching for new lights and adding them into rooms

 There is a method in the `Hue` class that starts searching for new lights and returns a `Future` that will be resolved with the found lights (if any) once the scan is finished.
 The scan seems to last around 45-60 seconds: